uwu-tools/gh-jira-issue-sync/README.md

 `jira-project` is the key (not the name) of the project in Jira to which the issues will be synchronized.

-`jira-component` is the name of the component in Jira that will be added to the issues when synchronized.
-Not required.
-Used, when has value.
-When value is invalid (component not found on the project), the tool returns with error.
+`jira-components` is the coma-separated names of the components in Jira that will be added to the issues when synchronized.
+If a component not found on the project or the set value is otherwise invalid, an error will return. (optional)

 `since` is the cutoff date issue-sync will use when searching for issues to synchronize.
 If an issue was last updated before this time, it will